MZalejko/Suggested_Solutions_for_Programming_Exercises/Chapter_11_Working_with_Classes/PE_Chapter_11.md

 Listing 11.15, which should be left unchanged because the public interface of the Vector class is unchanged.

-3. Modify Listing 11.15 so that instead of reporting the results of a single trial for a particular target/step combination, it reports the highest, lowest, and average num- ber of steps for N trials, where N is an integer entered by the user.
+3.Modify Listing 11.15 so that instead of reporting the results of a single trial for a particular target/step combination, it reports the highest, lowest, and average num- ber of steps for N trials, where N is an integer entered by the user.

-4. Rewrite the final Time class example (Listings 11.10, 11.11, and 11.12) so that all the overloaded operators are implemented using friend functions.
+4.Rewrite the final Time class example (Listings 11.10, 11.11, and 11.12) so that all the overloaded operators are implemented using friend functions.

-5. Rewrite the Stonewt class (Listings 11.16 and 11.17) so that it has a state member that governs whether the object is interpreted in stone form, integer pounds form, or floating-point pounds form.
+5.Rewrite the Stonewt class (Listings 11.16 and 11.17) so that it has a state member that governs whether the object is interpreted in stone form, integer pounds form, or floating-point pounds form.
 Overload the << operator to replace the show_stn() and show_lbs() methods.
 Overload the addition, subtraction, and multiplication operators so that one can add, subtract, and multiply Stonewt values.
 Test your class with a short program that uses all the class methods and friends.

-6. Rewrite the Stonewt class (Listings 11.16 and 11.17) so that it overloads all six relational operators.The operators should compare the pounds members and return a type bool value.Write a program that declares an array of six Stonewt objects and initializes the first three objects in the array declaration.Then it should use a loop
+6.Rewrite the Stonewt class (Listings 11.16 and 11.17) so that it overloads all six relational operators.The operators should compare the pounds members and return a type bool value.Write a program that declares an array of six Stonewt objects and initializes the first three objects in the array declaration.Then it should use a loop